flutter/codelabs/dartpad_codelabs/src/inherited_widget/step_03/instructions.md

 The `AppStateScope` itself does not have state, it only hosts the data that it receives.
 We still need to create a `StatefulWidget` to store the data.
-The goal of this `StatefulWidget` is to create the `StateData` , provide APIs to mutate the data, and host the data using the `AppStateScope`.
+The goal of this `StatefulWidget` is to create the `AppState` , provide APIs to mutate the data, and host the data using the `AppStateScope`.